JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part1-3.md

         }
 ```

 This opening of the `ProcessSingleFileAsync()` does a little housekeeping by grabbing the name of the file and checking the database if it already exists.
-When it does, it just exists in order to keep from processing duplicates.
+If it does exist, it just exists in order to keep from processing duplicates.

 4. Now add the following on line 59, replacing the // TODO: Text chunking and embedding